jampy/kendo-ui-webpack/README.md

 The `imports-loader` is a mandatory Webpack loader that helps with a nasty Kendo problem.
 The core library depends on jQuery, but doesn't tell so in the CommonJS requires.
-The `imports-loaded` helps to add the dependency and to inject the "global variable" `jQuery`, that's expected by Kendo.
+The `imports-loader` helps to add the dependency and to inject the "global variable" `jQuery`, that's expected by Kendo.

 For the loader to work, you need to add the following configuration to the